 Each Session includes Medium-type conversational articles about the session topic (written by UNC medical staff), in addition to a variety of short “Ask Dr. Lisa” videos.

 In these clips, Dr. Lisa B. Hightow-Weidman, MD answers common questions — both FAQs and user-submitted — addressing everything from diagnosis to nutrition, mental health to enjoyable safer sex, in a candid, conversational way.

 After each Session, the user reflects and integrates the content via a variety of activities (simple quiz, journal entry, word matching, etc) to earn a completion score, amass points, and progress to the next Session.

 As they progress, their chosen avatar changes slowly from a simple line shape to one of more depth and detail.
 At the end of the program they receive a Certificate of Completion signed by Dr. Lisa and her supporting staff.

 Gamification + Community Building

-UNC and Impact collaborated to introduce interactive and game elements into the system to entice users to finish the program.
-In addition to chat rooms, forums, and video Q&As, another way we accomplished this was through an avatar progression system.
+UNC and Impact collaborated to introduce semi-collaborative gaming elements into the system to entice users to finish the program while establishing a community amongst themselves.
+In addition to chat rooms, forums, and video Q&As, another way we accomplished this was through user avatars.
 As the user progresses through the system and earns points, their chosen avatar changes from a simple geometric gem shape to one of greater depth and color.
 As users interact with each other, they can see how far along they are in the program by their avatar, and provide encouragement to each other to keep going.

 I spoke about this project at the 2016 Ryan White Conference on HIV Care and Treatment.
 Some of the topics I covered included reflecting commercial-sector trends to create familiarity in the public-sector space, using game design to encourage engagement, product branding that reaches people where they are, plus practical issues like how to find stock photography that is genuine when photoshoots aren’t an option (due to privacy and other concerns).